craigds/django-mpathy/README.md

 The need to support multiple database backends, as well as the lack of well-indexed database tree implementations at the time they were created, has made both projects overly complex.

-Both apps also put the tree consistency logic in the app layer.
-That's tricky to get right and has caused many tree consistency bugs in threaded environments.
+Both apps, by necessity, put the tree consistency logic in the app layer.
+That's tricky (maybe impossible!) to get right, and has caused many tree consistency bugs in threaded environments.

 Mpathy delegates consistency to the database where it belongs.
 We use Postgres constraints to ensure that the tree fields are consistent ~~at all times~~ whenever changes are committed.